RallyTechServices/scrum-team-metrics/defect-response-time/README.md

 lookback, so we have to go get all the defects first.
 * Although the display of resolution time is in days, it is calculated in hours then divided by 24 so that we can have partial days.
+* So that the dialog box bubbles up, data is provided back from the click event on each chart point, so the code must override (or pass in, anyway), a function to read the data and do something.
+* This app uses a new component in the settings to handle selecting multiple state values because the current field value dropdown doesn't play well with settings when in multiSelect mode.

 ### First Load